 A personal loan may give you the chance to secure a lower interest rate and a more manageable monthly payment than what you owe on your credit cards.

 If you have the ability to borrow a personal loan at a lower rate, consider it.
 In addition to a lower interest rate, you may be able to choose a term and monthly payment that better fits your current budget needs.
-That said, if you continue using your credit cards after taking out a personal loan, you may find yourself deeper in debt.

 4. Consolidating your debt would make repayment easier